 Two comments on Baehr’s remark.
 First, the relevant activity can be positive or negative, e.g., so adopting or abandoning a belief.
 Second, the harms may be actual or anticipated, since it won’t always be clear, in advance, whether an activity will be harmful.
 Indeed, the uncertainty of harms is one reason that courage has cooperative or sub-virtues, required for its effective exercise.
 Roberts and Wood nominate epistemic caution, a disposition to “cultivate, refine, and listen to one’s fears” by reflectively adapting to the harms of one’s environment (Roberts and Wood 2007: 217-220).
 We might also consider what Battaly (2017: 22) calls epistemic self-control, a capacity to resist the desire to forsake epistemically valuable projects for ones less valuable but more pleasurable.
 Study of the cluster of virtues related to epistemic courage should start with caution and self-control, alongside the relation of these to other virtues.

-4. Collective epistemic courage
+4. Collective Epistemic Courage

 Many of the preceding examples of the virtue of epistemic courage have pertained to individual agents.
 Typical images of courage feature outstanding individuals, such as those Medina (2012: 225) calls epistemic heroes, persons characterized by a profound capacity for epistemic achievement.
 Such heroes speak out, stand up, fight back, ask the hard questions, defend the truth, in the process often risking increasingly intense and acute subjection to a variety of harms.